Perfect Wicked Deviled Eggs

 Yes, they are!
 While they are obviously not egg-free, these deviled eggs are good for a lot of different diets.
 Not only is this recipe dairy-free, but it is gluten-free as well.
 If you have some friends or family with special diet needs, this is a good appetizer option!

-Are Deviled Eggs healthy?
+Are Deviled Eggs Healthy?

 Deviled eggs can be a healthy appetizer option for those who eat high protein, lower carb diets.
-If you want to reduce fat in deviled eggs, use reduced-fat mayo (I use Bama light) or plain Greek yogurt.
+If you want to reduce the fat in deviled eggs, use a reduced-fat mayo (I use Bama light) or plain Greek yogurt.

 Yes they will!
 Just make sure to store them correctly if saving them for the next day (an airtight container in the refrigerator!)
 While one night is ok for this dish, make sure not to keep it for several days before eating, it doesn’t take a long time for eggs to go bad!